united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/barcodereader.md

     The technical documentation of the barcodereader microservice, which reads barcodes and sends the data to the Kafka broker.
 weight: 0
-aliases:
-  - /docs/architecture/microservices/community/barcodereader/
 ---

 <!-- overview -->

-{{% notice warning %}}
-This microservice is still in development and is not considered stable for production use.
-{{% /notice %}}

-Barcodereader is a microservice that reads barcodes and sends the data to the Kafka broker.

 ## {{% heading "howitworks" %}}

-Connect a barcode scanner to the system and the microservice will read the barcodes and send the data to the Kafka broker.

 <!-- body -->